 There is nothing wrong with using information from articles written by others; however, make sure that you maintain a healthy balance between original content written by you and external information.

-Remember that your goal is to project your original and unique voice.
+Remember that your goal is to protect your original and unique voice.
 You can only achieve this by doing your research, outlining your results & accomplishments, and speaking of your experiences.

 Add Images to Your Articles